Case study

 Role: first engineering hire / operations systems.

 Partners: three founders.
-Scope: cross-functional work focused on identifying the biggest operational bottlenecks and removing them through automation, even when solutions had to accommodate messy data, unreliable APIs, and changing requirements.
+Scope: cross-functional work focused on identifying the biggest operational bottlenecks and removing them through systems and automation, even when the underlying data and APIs were messy.

 • • automatic Facebook Pixel installation on Shopify stores